chenjia-lin/chenjia-lin.github.io/articles/blogposts/implicit-fcn-thm/implicit-fcn-thm.md

     css: ../custom.css
 ---

 In this post, I will introduce the Implicit Function Theorem through the technique of implicit differentiation from single-variable calculus and prove the well-known fact that gradients are perpendicular to level curves.
-When I first heard about the theorem in my advanced calculus class, I wondered about its connection to implicit differentiation.
-It all finally clicked when I read about it in the second volume of Courant's *Differential and Integral Calculus* recently.
+I first heard about the theorem in my advanced calculus class and had always wondered about its connection to implicit differentiation.
+This link finally clicked when I encountered it in the second volume of Courant's *Differential and Integral Calculus* recently.
 My proof of the theorem is an adaptation of the ones that I encountered in my classes and readings.
 I will assume a familiarity with derivatives of multivariable functions and the Inverse Function Theorem.

 ## Motivation